2018 Kentucky elections: Kentucky House of Representatives

 In the 2018 elections, Democrats sought to regain control of the Kentucky House of Representatives, which had been lost following the 2016 elections.
 All 100 voting seats in the House of Representatives were up for election to serve two-year terms.
 At the time of the election, Republicans held a supermajority of 62 seats to Democrats 37, with one vacant seat.

 The 2018 House elections saw fifteen of the state House's members retiring.
-Prior to the election, 7 House Republicans and 8 House Democrats had announced their retirement or resignation, with most declining to run for reelection in order to pursue higher office.
+Prior to the election, seven House Republicans and eight House Democrats had announced their retirement or resignation, with most declining to run for reelection in order to pursue higher office.

-Overview

 Kentucky Supreme Court

 The Kentucky Supreme Court is composed of seven justices who are elected in nonpartisan elections by voters.
 A full term on the court is eight years.
 Kentucky's nonpartisan judicial elections take place during its general elections.
-These are usually held in even-numbered years but can be held in odd-numbered years.
-While no Judicial terms were set to expire in 2018, an election was held for the 3rd Supreme Court district due to incumbent Justice Daniel J. Venters announcing he would retire from his position in early 2019.
+The court is elected to staggered terms, with district 3 being the only one up for election in 2018.
+Incumbent justice Daniel J. Venters announced he would retire and not seek reelection.